TotallyNotAHaxxer/EXIF-Stegonography-and-image-injection/README.md

 > The basics of PNG images

-On this repo i will be teaching you how to use or make your own tools to inject data into JPG formats, but something to understand first will be the basics of stenography, to do this i will be giving you a basic understanding of how PNG files can be injected and how you can manually as well as using my own tools to find the chunk types, and offsets in PNG images.
+On this repo i will be teaching you how to use or make your own tools to inject data into JPG formats, but something to understand first will be the basics of stegonography, to do this i will be giving you a basic understanding of how PNG files can be injected and how you can manually as well as using my own tools to find the chunk types, and offsets in PNG images.

 # Understanding, injecting, and finding chunks in png image formats

 > Locating offsets, and chunks

-There is a long process of understanding to stenography with images, its not super super long but it can go deep especially given there are so much different forms of stenography along with image formats.
+There is a long process of understanding to stegonography with images, its not super super long but it can go deep especially given there are so much different forms of stegonography along with image formats.
 To start this topic off we will be talking about the metadata / recon part of stenography which is quite fairly easy, all you need is a PNG image, and a hex dumping utility.
 Hex dumping is amazing for this kind of stuff because it allows you to find certian data and filter it out, as well as finding chunk type offsets.

 **Building your own command line interface hex dumping utility**